You are here

 The information in this section must be a description of the event only.
 Please do not provide patient outcome or device/event analysis information in this section.
 There are separate sections in the reporting form for this information.
 Please note that the clinical event information will appear on the DAEN.
 Please ensure adequate and accurate information has been provided.

 Similar events are based on the clinical event description and not the cause of an event.
-You will need to submit the similar event rates for the issue identified in the clinical event description.

-The current rates for incidents similar to this should still be provided despite it not being device related.
+The current rates for incidents similar to the adverse event should still be provided despite it not being device related.
 This is to enable the TGA to have a baseline rate for the reported type of event.
 Regardless of whether it is device related or not this is information that is collected and thus should be available should a request be made regarding an event.
 If you are worried about the rate being given for something your company has deemed not device related please add your concerns to the 'rate' section.

 A questionnaire is usually required due to: